-From July 2016 as a result of cabinet reshuffles, there are new faces and positions at DEFRA, the Ministry with responsibilities for live animal exports from the UK as well as for other animal welfare issues.
+From June 2017 as a result of general election, there is a new face at DEFRA, the Ministry with responsibilities for live animal exports from the UK as well as for other animal welfare issues.

 DEFRA = Department of the Environment, Food and Rural Affairs.

 DEFRA is a government Ministry which forms part of the UK government headed by Theresa May MP – the current Prime Minister.